Intern with ELM

 We accept intern applications on a rolling basis.
 Here are some guidelines:

-Our preference is to have interns work with us for a minimum of 15 hours per week for at least four months.
-Internships are unpaid, but provide an excellent opportunity to learn about how things work at a small, statewide-focused, fast-paced advocacy organization.
+Our preference is to have interns work with us for a minimum of 15 hours per week for at least three months.
+Internships are paid and provide an excellent opportunity to learn about how things work at a small, statewide-focused, fast-paced advocacy organization.
 If you are passionate about our mission and believe you would be a strong contributor to our team, we’d like to hear from you.
 Organization, attention to detail, reliability, comfort working in a fast-paced environment, and ability to work collaboratively as well as with minimal supervision are some of the top qualities we seek.
 All internships pay $15 per hour or count for academic credit.

 Be in the Know

 Find out about our work, our events, and ways you can get involved.

 - Legislation and environmental policy

 - Action alerts on time-critical issues in need of grassroots support

 - Environmental news impacting Massachusetts

 - Events in the environmental community–talks, conferences, films